-As early as Tuesday, the text on the Bloomberg website appeared: "Serbia will choose the EU, and not Russia, if necessary," the prime minister said.
-"Serbia will choose EU over Russia, it is forced, premier says.
+As early as Tuesday, the text on the Bloomberg website appeared: "Serbia will choose the EU, and not Russia, if it is necessary," the prime minister said, "Serbia will choose EU over Russia, it is forced, premier says.
 This sensation was immediately translated into Serbian and replicated, provoking in Belgrade a storm of indignation towards the new prime minister.
-The past and present of Brnabich are themselves pushing public opinion towards the expectation of an anti-Russian and pro-Western demarche.
-And for Serbia such statements from the first (from the point of view of authority) persons in the state are more terrible than the explosion of the atomic bomb in the Teraziye Square.
+The past and present of Brnabic itself are pushing public opinion towards the expectation of an anti-Russian and pro-Western demarche.
+And for Serbia, such statements from the first (from the point of view of authority) persons in the state are more terrible than the explosion of the atomic bomb in Teraziye Square.
 Worse is only recognition of Kosovo's independence.

 Among other things, this publication almost did not bring down the financial market of Serbia.
 Dinar lost 0,2% less than an hour of exchange trades, but government bonds denominated in dollars, on the contrary, rose sharply by almost 3,5%, which is also indicative.

 It turned out that this text was the first test for Ana Brnabic, who has not yet shown herself as a première.
 At once, everything was attacked from all sides.
 The attack was led, as it should be by status, by Defense Minister Alexander Vulin, who said that "Serbia's way to the EU will not in any way weaken Serbia's permanent ties with Russia."
 He was the first (and, it seems, on his own initiative) meeting with the Russian ambassador in Belgrade Alexander Chepurin, stressing that Serbia's path to the EU and relations with Russia "are not opposed, do not exclude each other," and "no one will interfere with our relations"